GuyTeichman/RNAlysis/README.rst

 Main Features
 -------------

-* Filtering of count matrices, fold changes and differential expression tables.
+* Filter your read count matrices, fold change data, differential expression tables, and tabular data in general.
-* Normalization of count matrices
+* Normalize your read count data
+* Visualise, explore and describe your sequencing data
+* Find global relationships between sample expression profiles with clustering and dimensionality reduction
-* Exploratory data analysis and visualisation
+* Create and share analysis pipelines
-* Enrichment analysis for custom attributes
+* Perform enrichment analysis with pre-determined Gene Ontology terms, or with used-defined attributes
-* Clustering and dimentionality reduction

 Dependencies
 ------------